Kalarsoft/LMS-DB-ETL/README.md

 `LOG_FILE`       - The file location for logs to be saved to.

 ## extract.py
 The extract.py file contains functions to pull data related to books from different APIs.
+Currently, this project uses the Google Books and OpenLibrary APIs.
+The former being the only one that needs an API key.

 ## transform.py
 Takes the raw JSON stored by extract.py and transforms the entries into a single entry whose keys